Nanda2194/Dotted-Painting/README.md

 Store RGB values in a list
 Use Turtle to draw a grid of colorful dots
 Randomly pick colors to make each dot unique
+# 📸 Output
+It is in viedo format the first file name is python